Imagine we open the borders and you, as a citizen, can live anywhere in the world. Where would you move?

 In our country model, let’s just assume some of the Eastern European countries—which have been drastically depopulating since the 1990s—decide to merge with the Nordic countries.
 They keep their culture, their way of life, but suddenly they have access to free childcare, free education, free healthcare, just like the Nordic countries do.
 Well now instead of losing millions of people, they start gaining millions of people.
 Companies move in, residents now have jobs.
 They become dark green countries and start enjoying all the benefits of their parent countries.
 And the Nordic countries, who gain so many citizens in the process, become more affluent and more able to provide those services to all the people in their purview.

 This kind of consolidation could get interesting.
-Nearly a third of Latin America would immigrate to the United States if they could—largely because of corrupt governments.
-But might some of those countries prefer to just become part of the United States?
-We export our government and police force, eliminating corruption, eradicating crime.
-Maybe some our biggest companies and factories relocate to Mexico where they have access to more workers and those cities suddenly have access to jobs and wealth and security.
-Though they keep everything about their culture and their way of life, the economy gets better.
-They don’t need to leave their homes, their cities.
+Nearly a third of Latin America would immigrate to the United States if they could—largely because of their corrupt governments.
+Might some of those countries prefer to just become part of the United States?
+If the US and Mexico merged, the US could export its government and police force, eliminating corruption, and eradicating crime.
+Some of its biggest companies and factories might relocate to Mexico where they have access to more workers, and those cities suddenly have access to jobs and wealth and security.
+Through mergers, countries could keep everything about their culture and their way of life, but they could install a better government—the kind they’d normally move for—without leaving their homes or cities.

 We could give power to communities

-In my utopian novel, I imagine a far future world in which countries have consolidated to the point that there are only five left—they are basically continents.
+In the far future, countries might have consolidated to the point that there are only five left—they are basically continents.
 You might think that would be a bad thing—that, if there were only five governments in the world, those governments would have way too much amassed power, and way too much control—and if governments behaved the way they do today, that would totally be true.

 But what if we actually give those big governments less power?
 Less control?

-I think there are a lot of beneficial things governments provide their citizens—all those dark green countries provide their citizens with military protection, education systems, healthcare systems, and infrastructure systems.
-But I also think governments struggle to make decisions that will affect a wide and differing population group, and they probably shouldn’t be the deciding party when it comes to the day-to-day details of how we live our lives—like how parents should raise their kids, who should be able to get married, what people can do with their bodies, and who can compete in sports.
+There are a lot of beneficial things governments provide their citizens—all those dark green countries provide citizens with military protection, education systems, healthcare systems, and infrastructure systems.
+But governments also struggle to make decisions that will affect a wide and differing population group, and they probably shouldn’t be the deciding party when it comes to the day-to-day details of how we live our lives.

 Why should the United States government make a decision that applies to California the same way it applies to Texas?
 For that matter, why should Texas make a decision that applies to Austin the same way it applies to Houston?
 Those places have entirely different needs—and wants—from one another.
 That’s why, in a world where governments are allowed to expand and care for larger groups of people, I also want to take the bulk of government powers away from countries, and even states, and give them to cities.
 To communities.

-In this case, the only role of government is to provide the basic resources citizens need to thrive—we’re talking military protection, education, childcare, healthcare, and infrastructure—and maybe a universal basic income but I’ll have to do more research on that one.
-Basically we copy/paste all the things that are working for those dark green countries, essentially the book The Nordic Theory of Everything, except that we take the rest of government power away from countries and give them to cities.1
+In this case, the only role of government is to provide the basic resources citizens need to thrive—we’re talking military protection, education, childcare, healthcare, and infrastructure—and maybe a universal basic income.
+But we take the rest of government power away from countries and give them to cities.

 I like your thinking.
 You're thinking.